 Innovative start-ups from around the world are recycling and reusing waste to make new products.
 By incorporating sustainability into their brands, they can provide eco-friendly products that consumers can buy with a clear conscience.
 Revolve looks at three brands that repurpose the old to create something new.

-More than half a million women around the world wear saris, but when the life of dress comes to an end, companies around the world, including Loloi, are finding ways to re-purpose the disposed material and give it a second life.
+More than half a million women around the world wear saris, but when the life of dress comes to an end, companies around the world, including Loloi, are finding ways to re-purpose the

 “We saw the opportunity to re-purpose the materials and scraps found in unwanted saris into beautiful rugs and pillows as a way to support the environment,” says Cyrus Loloi.
 “By breathing new life into the saris, we have found a way to minimize the amount of waste that goes into landfills every year and create a product that consumers find both beautiful and appealing.”